Multicultural Lesson Plans and Resources

 New Movements For Social Justice: The Latino Struggle for Equal Rights

-An elaborate high school unit.
+Another high school unit.

 Twentieth Century Latin American Writing